miwermi/School_District_Analysis/README.md

 ## Results:

 ### District Summary -
-In our original District Summary, the average Math and Reading scores and percentages were actually only slightly higher in our final report than our final where we left out all 9th grade test results for the school in question (Thomas HS):
+In our original District Summary, the average Math and Reading scores and percentages were actually only slightly higher in our final report than they were in our final where we left out all 9th grade test results for the school in question (Thomas HS):

 ORIGINAL: